 Earn with Free Spirit credit cards

 In partnership with Bank of America, Free Spirit offers two credit cards that allow Free Spirit members to earn additional points:

-- Free Spirit® Travel More Mastercard®.
+- Free Spirit® Travel More World Elite Mastercard®*.
 Cardmembers earn 3X points on all eligible Spirit Airlines purchases, 2X points on eligible dining and grocery store purchases and 1X points on all other purchases.
-The Free Spirit Travel More Mastercard also offers a welcome offer of 60,000 bonus points and a $100 flight voucher after spending $1,000 on purchases in the first 90 days of account opening.

 Free Spirit members can earn additional points at a number of travel and online retail partners.
-If you’re looking to rent a car, book a cruise, originate a mortgage or shop online, you can check out Free Spirit’s partners for additional points-earning opportunities.
+If you’re looking to rent a car, book a cruise, originate a mortgage or shop online, you can check out Free Spirit’s full list of partners for additional points-earning opportunities.

 - Car rental partners: Earn Free Spirit points for rental car bookings with Avis, Budget, Dollar, Hertz, Payless and Thrifty.

 - Free Spirit Cruises: Earn up to 10,000 Free Spirit points for booking through Spirit Cruises.

-- Free Spirit Dining.
-Receive 1,000 Free Spirit points when you sign up and dine within 30 days
+- Free Spirit Dining: Receive 500 bonus points when you sign up for Free Spirit Dining and dine within 30 days.

 - Free Spirit Online Mall: Earn Free Spirit points for shopping at various brands through Spirit’s shopping portal.